publichealthcloud/absenteesurveillance/README.md

 Additionally, to get the Gooogle maps to work correctly, you will have to get a Google API key.
 This can easily be changed in the web.config file of the solution as well.

+Contact Michael Fiore at info@epgtech.net with any technical questions.